JaMo42/smallunit/README.md

 ## Printing asserted values

-If [fmt](https://github.com/JaMo42/fmt) or [icecream-c](https://github.com/JaMo42/icecream-c) are included the values of failed assertions are printed, if supported by those libraries (with fmt unsupported values are not printed at all, with icecream `?` is printed). fmt also provides better string output, escaping non-printable characters and newlines/carriage returns.
+If [fmt](https://github.com/JaMo42/fmt) or [icecream-c](https://github.com/JaMo42/icecream-c) are included the values of failed assertions are printed, if supported by those libraries (with fmt unsupported values are not printed at all, with icecream `?` is printed). fmt also provides better string output, escaping non-printable characters and newlines/carriage returns, and requires linking with `-lm`.

 Example: